How Much Does Foundation Repair Cost? (2023)

 Basement Foundation

-Basements are the largest and most expensive foundation type to build, but they give a home extra storage or living space.
-The basement may be entirely below grade—buried in the ground—or, if located along a slope, at least one wall may be open to daylight.
-Basements are most common in colder areas where the home’s foundation needs to be located below the frost line.
-Basements, like crawl spaces, can face problems with ventilation and insulation, but finishing the basement solves some of these problems.
+Basements are the largest and most expensive foundation type to build.
+They are most common in colder areas and may be entirely buried in the ground or have at least one wall that opens to daylight.
+Basements, such as crawl spaces, can face problems with ventilation and insulation, but finishing the basement solves some of these problems.

 Basement walls are prone to bowing and cracking, particularly if water seeps into the concrete and affects the rebar.
 Basements can also collect water, so they may require interior drainage systems.